top of page

 He christened his creation: “Soul, Inc.”

 Paul put together the entire band.
 Every instrument.
-Wrote all the horn section parts and arrangements.
-Figured out the song set lists, as well.
-Found 2 of the hottest chicks at AHS to be his "Go-Go" Dancers...and worked with them on their choreography moves.
-And, believe you me, he had these 2 li'l foxes shakin' their tail feathers, don'tcha know.
+Composed all the horn section parts and arrangements.
+Chose the band's song repertoire...and wrote out the "live" set lists.
+Organized and ran the rehearsals.
+Found 2 of the hottest chicks at AHS - Norine Xavier & Sherry Lemon - to be his "Go-Go Dancers."
+Worked with them on their choreography moves.
+And - believe you me - he had these 2 li'l foxes shakin' their tail feathers, don'tcha know.
 As well as the timing in the show as to when and how they would make their entrance on to the stage.

 He booked the gigs and took care of paying all the players in the band.
 Found and then provided the PA systems required for such a large group of musicians.
-And anything and everything else that might need to be done to make his band's shows come off "live' in the exact way he'd always pictured it in his mind.
+And anything and everything else that might need to be done in order to make his band's "live" shows come off in the exact way he'd always pictured in his mind.

 Big Freakin’ Horn Sound, indeed.